 (Charlotte worked part-time for the Theatre Royal between 1996 and 1997, co-ordinating The Ring special events programme).

 David has been active in Norwich life for over 40 years.
-He was a city councillor between 1979 and 2002 and was re-elected to the council again in 2016, representing the Mancroft Ward.
+He was a city councillor between 1979 and 2002, and again from 2016 to 2019, representing the Mancroft Ward.

 He has been involved in local charities for many years and currently chairs Norwich Consolidated Charities and Anguish’s Educational Foundation, both of which make grants to individuals in the greatest need in the city as well as grants to other charities that provide support to those people too.